While the W9 and W2 are both tax forms, they serve very different purposes. Here’s a broad strokes comparison of the W9 vs W2:

 It summarizes the employees wages for the year.
 It also get sent to the IRS, so they know how much the employees has made.

 The W9 form, on the other hand, is filled out by a freelancer or independent contractor, and then given to company hiring them for their “independent” services.

 Th W9 provides to the employer contact information, but also informs them on how they need to report any moneys paid to the IRS, at the end of the year.
 Often, that year end total gets reported to both the contractor and the IRS via a 1099.

 Which Form Do I Need?

 The form you use depends on if you are a long term employee of a company, or one being contracted short term for a specific task or service.

 When it comes to differentiating between an employee and an independent contractor.
 It can be confusing for both the employer, who’s trying to be a responsible business owner, and for the worker.
-It’s important to use the correct form when tax time rolls around.
+The rules around this vary by state.